· · AI

 Monitoring what actually matters

-The good news: 89% of production agent teams have implemented observability.
+The good news: 89% of teams have implemented observability.
 The bad news: only 52% have proper evaluations in place.
 Teams are watching their agents without measuring whether they actually work.

 That’s not quite right.
 Let me say that better.
 Teams are watching their agents do things, but they aren’t measuring whether the things being done are correct.
 Here’s where it gets interesting: those are two very different problems, and they need different tooling.